tlf30/monkey-netty/CONTRIBUTING.md

 Do not attach the `issue` tag to something that is not a bug or security exploit.
 Do not attach the `feature` tag to something that is not a possible feature or enhancement.
 Do not attach a group tage such as `front-end` or `back-end` to an issue that does not pertain to the group.
-Do not attach a `review` or `second-opinion` tag to issues that do not need feedback from Trevor Flynn or Jayce Miller respectivly.
+Do not attach a `review` or `second-opinion` tag to issues that do not need feedback from Trevor Flynn or Jayce Miller respectively.
 Attach a code tag if the issue pertains to a type of code.
 For example, if there is an issue inside of the database, attach the `database` tag.

 ### Assigning